 MR. RODGERS: Thank you, Mr. Speaker.
-Mr. Speaker, as a follow-up to my Member's statement this morning on the Nova apartment building in Inuvik, I'd like to ask the Minister has the Minister -- I guess my first question will be has the Minister actually had an opportunity, or her senior staff an opportunity, to visit the Nova Apartments in Inuvik?
+Mr. Speaker, as a follow-up to my Member's statement this morning on the Nova apartment building in Inuvik, I'd like to ask the Minister, I guess my first question will be has the Minister actually had an opportunity, or her senior staff an opportunity, to visit the Nova apartments in Inuvik?
 Thank you.